Gmoog/data512_finalproject/README.md

-The data can be downloaded in a tab separated file, and can be imported into excel or python for analysis.
+The data can be downloaded in a tab separated file, and can be imported into excel or python for analysis.<br>
+All the data used in this analysis can be found in the file 'earthquake_historical.tsv' <br>

 For more information about the data and downloading it, please access the link below <br>
 [National Geophysical Data Center / World Data Service (NGDC/WDS): Significant Earthquake Database.
 National Geophysical Data Center, NOAA](http://dx.doi.org/10.7289/V5TD9V7K)